FxxkTheLife/aacell/README.md

   - :bug: Fix some bugs.
   - :file_folder: Solve the file name encode and decode problem, with Base64.
   - Update UI

+## Category Edition 2.0.0

+- New features:

+  - New UI.
+  - Battery shop.
+  - Category in the station.